coreuxio/ez-wp/README.md

 # How does it help ?

-It's a simple command to install a wp site locally using [Laravel Homestead](https://laravel.com/docs/9.x/homestead) box
+It's a simple command to install a wp site locally using [Laravel Homestead](https://laravel.com/docs/9.x/homestead) box.
+Saves you about `1-2 minutes` of manuall work.

 ```
 ez-wp sitename